 This example shows the relations between the Provider, IT Component, and Initiative: SAP is the provider for the SAP Leonardo backend.
 Consultancy or IT solution provider (e.g., Accenture, Deloitte, Capgemini, EY) is the provider to plan and execute your SAP S/4HANA transformation initiative.

-Example of Providers: SAP as Provider, S/4HANA as Initiative
+Providers Examples: SAP as Provider, S/4HANA as Initiative

 There is no direct relation from the Provider to the Application because many companies see large parts of their landscape hosted in more complex setups than straightforward SaaS apps.
 The Provider -> IT Component -> Application relation supports complex hosting structures, such as an application provided by Company A that you are running on servers by Company B. SaaS is simplified further by the Lifecycle Catalog.